Louis Baillon: Later years and personal life

 Baillon married Mildred Isobel Green (1881–1949) in Bedford in 1910; Green was also a field hockey player and competed as part of the England women's national field hockey team.
 Together they had five children: Paul Abbott (1914–1940), Mark Rodney (1916–1940), Louis Brabazon (1911–1991), Richard Obre (1912–2003), and Mildred Anne (1917–2003).
 All four of his sons played for Northamptonshire's county tennis team.
 Baillon joined the Royal Army Service Corps in 1914, and saw service in France as a lieutenant before leaving the service in 1920.
 While in the military, he continued to play field hockey.

-After the war, he worked as a manager at Phipps NBC.
+After World War I, he worked as a manager at Phipps NBC.
 Later on, he would become the director and eventually the chairman of the company.
 During World War II, all of his children served in the military.
 Paul, Mark, and Louis Brabazon joined the Royal Air Force, Richard joined the Army, and Mildren Anne enlisted in the Women's Auxiliary Air Force.
 Paul and Mark were killed in action during the Battle of Britain.

 Baillon died on 2 September 1965 in Brixworth at the age of 84.
 His sporting memorabilia was subsequently bought by the Friends of the Falkland Islands Museum and the Jane Cameron National Archives in 2017.
 His Olympic gold medal was donated to Ratcliffe College in England.